Adapting Pre-trained Language Models to Vision-Language Tasks via Dynamic Visual Prompting: Related work

 With the great success of pre-training and fine-tuning paradigm in NLP, large-scale vision-language (VL) pre-training has also become a standard step in VL research \cite{chen2023vlp}.
-Vision-language pre-trained (VLP) models learn universal representations of visual, textual and fused modalities on large-scale image-text pairs corpus, and then apply the learned pre-training knowledge to fine-tune specific downstream VL tasks.
-Generally, PLMs are taken as the language encoder in the VLP models.
 In the early stage, the pre-trained vision encoders are introduced to provide the region knowledge.
-VisualBERT \cite{li1908visualbert}, ViLBERT \cite{lu2019vilbert}, LXMERT \cite{tan2019lxmert}, Uniter\cite{chen2020uniter}, Oscar\cite{li2020oscar} use the pre-trained Faster-RCNN \cite{ren2015faster} to extract region features and combine them with text features for deep fusion.
+VisualBERT \cite{li2019visualbert}, ViLBERT \cite{lu2019vilbert}, LXMERT \cite{tan2019lxmert}, Uniter\cite{chen2020uniter}, Oscar\cite{li2020oscar} use the pre-trained Faster-RCNN \cite{ren2015faster} to extract region features and combine them with text features for deep fusion.
 To break through the limitation of object detectors in inference efficiency, PixelBERT \cite{huang2020pixel}, Grid-VLP \cite{yan2021grid}, SOHO \cite{huang2021seeing} uses ResNet \cite{he2016deep} to extract the grid features of the image.
 These methods not only realize end-to-end training of VLP models, but also achieve better performance on VL tasks.
-On enormous corpus, Transformer\cite{dosovitskiy2020image} has more powerful potential than convolutional neural network.
-In order to better respond to the structure, CLIP-ViL \cite{shen2021much}, ALBEF \cite{li2021align}, and METER \cite{dou2022empirical} design visual encoder as ViT\cite{dosovitskiy2020image} to extract patch features.
-Specifically, ViLT \cite{kim2021vilt} simply applies linear projection to obtain image patch features and makes the layers of Transformer extract and fuse the representations at the same time.
-Although VLP models achieve excellent performance on downstream VL tasks, the PLMs in their structures have to be trained twice, leading to excessive training overhead during applications.
+Although VLP models achieve excellent performance on downstream VL tasks, the PLMs are only used as a language encoder and still require another large fusion branch and expensive VL pretraining.